cse163/book/book_source/source/module-3-pandas/lesson-7-introduction-to-pandas/imports.md

     main()
 ```

-This syntax is nice when you know exactly which function you want from `module_a` and you now you will call it often.
+This syntax is nice when you know exactly which function you want from `module_a` and you know you will call it often.

 You might wonder what would happen if I defined a `fun2` in `module_b.py` (since we removed that from the previous examples).
 How would Python know which `fun2` to call if there was one that came from `module_a` and one from `module_b` and both are in the same scope?
 It turns out, if you define two functions with the same name, it will always use the one most recently defined.
 This is because by defining a function, you essentially are storing it in a variable with that function name.
 If you redefine, it will just update which function is stored at that variable name (just like updating a plain-old variable).
 That means if we defined a `fun2` after importing it from `module_a` using this syntax, we would essentially lose the value we imported.